schklom/Mirror-workflows/CONTRIBUTING.md

 ## Contributing code the right way

+*NOTE (March, 2022): Gitea registration is disabled until further notice.
+Please PM me on the forum or post in the Development subforum, I'll make an account for you ASAP. -fox*

 TLDR: it works like Github.